-- English Language or English as a Second Language at IGCSE - Mathematics IGCSE and Further Mathematics (Depending on ability) - Science
+English Language or English as a Second Language at IGCSE

+Mathematics IGCSE

+Double Science

 If you are Malaysian, you are required to study Malay to age 16, but are not required to take the IGCSE examination.
 On top of this, students may also study English Literature and Further Mathematics at IGCSE if they are in the top sets.